driukova/driukova.github.io/content/posts/git-identities/index.md

     weight: 10
 ---

+> This article is not complete yet.
+Just testing a customized template.

 A Git identity is a pair of username and email address associated with your commits.
 To keep apart commits to your personal and job projects, configure several identities.